- Founders in the Cloud

 Public relations – The time for PR is when you have product-market fit.
 Before that point, PR is just burning a hole in your bank account.

 Press releases –Your potential customers & investors do not read press releases.
-But you will definitely attract lots of startup consultants.
+But you will definitely attract lots of startup consultants (see above).

 Personal brand – Unless you are a celebrity, your best way to build a personal brand is by building a great product and company.